tanzir71/hubroute/README.md

 Open `http://127.0.0.1:8080/hubroute.php`.

-## Demo Deployment ZIP
+## PHP Deployment ZIP

-`hubroute-demo.zip` is the cPanel demo-runtime bundle.
-Upload it to the demo domain root, extract it, and visit the domain.
-It includes `index.php`, a fallback redirect `index.html`, `demo.php`, `health.php`, root `.htaccess`, `.env.example`, and staged `data/.htaccess` plus `data/index.html` denial files.
-The real landing page and docs stay in the GitHub repo/GitHub Pages.
-The ZIP excludes private/runtime state such as `.env`, SQLite databases, logs, `.git`, and design-source notes.
+`hubroute-demo.zip` is the older PHP demo-runtime bundle.
+The primary public demo now runs at Vercel from `public/index.html`; the real landing page and docs stay in the GitHub repo/GitHub Pages.
+Any PHP bundle should exclude private/runtime state such as `.env`, SQLite databases, logs, `.git`, and design-source notes.

 ## Static Security Scan